There are many scenarios in which you might prefer running a site within an International Region rather than the default US. Common use cases include:

 - Move domains and DNS to the new site.

 - For more info see the Relaunch Procedure doc.

 If you'd like help migrating your site between regions, our Professional Services Migrations team is available.

 Use the Dashboard to see the Pantheon Global Region in which the site is hosted:

 - Navigate to the Site Dashboard

 - Region will show either

-United Statesby default, or the name of the region in which the site is hosted.
+United Statesby default, or the name of the International Region in which the Site is hosted.

 You can also get this information via Terminus.